Canada and UNICEF

 Canada has been a strong supporter of UNICEF since its establishment in 1946.
 Canada sits on the 36-member Executive Board of UNICEF, on a rotating basis.

 Canada's support for UNICEF

 Canada supports UNICEF's programs to improve children's lives.
-For example, in Afghanistan, Canada has worked closely with UNICEF to eradicate polio by providing millions of vaccines.
-In Colombia, work with UNICEF strengthened child protection.
+For example, in Colombia, work with UNICEF strengthened child protection.
 Canada also supports the Catalytic Initiative to Save a Million Lives—a multidonor initiative that works to reduce child deaths in Africa.

 In 2011, with the support of Canada and other donors, UNICEF:

 - Responded to 292 humanitarian situations in 80 countries

 - Provided support to more than 11,600 children formerly associated with armed forces or groups to help reintegrate them into their families and communities